AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 ## Prerequisites {#Prerequisites}

-Prerequisite may apply to one or multiple entities involved in the TVE business, such as Programmers, MVPDs, Adobe Primetime Authentication or Apple.
+Prerequisite may apply to one or multiple entities involved in the TVE business, such as Programmers, MVPDs, Adobe Pass Authentication or Apple.

 </br>